hemang-rh/etx-boston/README.md

 - Break down documentation into smaller, more focused sections instead of a monolithic structure.
 - Advise users to delete existing taxonomy folders before performing a new diff to avoid false positives.
 - Avoid bulk fetching of documents that triggers multiple calls, as this approach may not scale effectively.
+- The strong Git requirement for taxonomy and documents is overly limiting, being able to directly reference local storage or other options would be greatly helpful.
+- The IBM Cloud Service should provide taxonomy validation directly, so the full workflow can be completed through the service.
+Having to set up and install InstructLab locally or remotely just to validate taxonomy before moving to the service leads to an over-complicated experience.